-An RTL project may have RTL, Block Design, IP and/or RTL sources.
+An RTL project can have RTL, block design, IP and/or RTL sources.
 This dialog lets you specify which sources to add during project creation.
 Addition files can be added later during RTL code development, analysis as well as synthesis and implementation.
-For more information on RTL development and analysis, see Elaborating the RTL Design.
+For more information on RTL development and analysis, see RTL Analysis.

 - Follow the steps in Creating a Project.